“Beauty perishes in life, but is immortal in art”

 6. Great Living Chola Temples, Tamil Nadu

-Built by the Chola dynasty between 11th and 12th centuries, the walls of Great Living Chola Temples perform a beautiful and dramatic tale from the chronicles of Chola rule.
-Not only were these temples an epicentre of worship, but also were they an important centre for business.
-There are stories about priests, devadasis and musicians that float the air.
+Built by the Chola dynasty between the 11th and 12th centuries, the walls of Great Living Chola Temples perform a beautiful and dramatic tale from the chronicles of Chola rule.
+Not only were these temples an epicenter of worship, but also were they an important center for business.
+There are stories about priests, devadasis, and musicians that float the air.
 The temples play a stage to so many legends that make us peer into the daily musings of the royal and bourgeois.
-Interestingly, the granite carvings have taken inspiration from the Pallava’s architectural style.
+Interestingly, the granite carvings have taken inspiration from Pallava’s architectural style.

 7. Golconda Fort, Telangana

 Amidst the cacophony and gruffness of Hyderabad, stands tall a fort from the reign of Qutb Shah.
-An imposing structure with 87 semicircular bastions, 8 elephant-proof gates, few cannons, 4 drawbridges, has a royal residential complex with halls,temples, mosques, magazines and stables.
-An example of its outstanding engineering is the acoustic effect of a clap done near dome that is reverberated almost a kilometre away in the fort’s pavilion.
+An imposing structure with 87 semicircular bastions, 8 elephant-proof gates, few cannons, 4 drawbridges, has a royal residential complex with halls, temples, mosques, magazines, and stables.
+An example of its outstanding engineering is the acoustic effect of a clap done near a dome that is reverberated almost a kilometer away in the fort’s pavilion.
 This was used as a beacon in case of an attack or emergency.

 8. Jantar Mantar, Jaipur